Need the fast answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

-Most filters have a printed "expiration" date on the box or plastic.
+Most filters have a timeline printed on the box or plastic.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
-Look around at the store and you'll see that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
-The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
+Pay attention at the store and you'll see that some are meant to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
+The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can exacerbate or cause damage to costly parts, like your compressor, so it's recommended to change it out more often than to let it go.
-If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
+If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 - Type of filter your A/C system requires